scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 			The AppData folder is hidden.
 The steps to view hidden files and folders depends on the Windows version.

-			For more information, see the `Windows support page <https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files>`_.
+			For more information, see this `Windows support page <https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files>`_.

 	.. note::